ruuda/noblit/docs/query-planning.md

  * There is no way to optimize generated or partially generated queries.
 What you *can* do though, is optimize a few generated queries, and use the lessons learned to tweak the generator.

+The internals of the query optimizer are outlined in the [Query optimization](query-optimization.md) chapter.